replicate/pget/README.md

   - Verbose mode (equivalent to `--log-level debug`)
   - Type: `bool`
   - Default: `false`
+- `-x`, `--extract`
+  - Extract archive after download
+  - Type: `bool`
+  - Default: `false`
+  - In multifile mode this option will only extract tar files where `content-type` header is `application/x-tar`.
+This option may be combined with `--unzip` only in multifile mode.
+- `-u`, `--unzip`
+  - Unzip archive after download
+  - Type: `bool`
+  - Default: `false`
+  - In multifile mode this option will only extract tar files where `content-type` header is `application/zip`.
+This option may be combined with `--extract` only in multifile mode.

 #### Deprecated
 - `--concurrency` (deprecated, use `--max-chunks` instead)